NCAS-CMS/pyfive/doc/optimising.rst

 These complexities (and the overheads they introduce) can be mitigated by optimising how you access the data, but this requires an understanding of how the data is stored in the file and how the data access library (in this case ``pyfive``) works.

-The data storage complexities arise from two main factors: the use of chunking, and the way attributes are stored in the files
+The data storage complexities arise from two main factors: the use of chunking, and the way attributes are stored in the files.

 **Chunking**: HDF5 files can store data in chunks, which allows for more efficient access to large datasets.
 However, this also means that the library needs to maintain an index (a "b-tree") which relates the position in coordinate space to where each chunk is stored in the file.